 Want more need-to-know info?
 Subscribe to our monthly Bidtellectual newsletter!

-Bidtellect’s Information Technology team recently took on a huge endeavor to revamp and upgrade Bidtellect’s server environment.
+Bidtellect’s Information Technology team recently took on a huge endeavor to revamp and upgrade Bidtellect’s server environment, a process that has been long overdue.
+Not only will it help them to keep with the ever-changing times concerning technology, but it will also allow them to better streamline their processes, provided that they have used something like these cable wrap around labels to help others to know what each cable does and whether it should be touched or not.
+Once done, the server environment will see a significant improvement.
 The undertaking took 32 days of nonstop working – “Work eat sleep repeat,” said Jason Taylor, Director of Information Technology – with some sleepless nights and 40-hour sprints in which the team would take turns napping.
 CTO Mike Conway explained that the impressive endeavor was akin to changing four tires on a car while speeding 80mph on the highway – and not crashing.

 Bidtellect partnered with Cisco and R2 Unified Technologies to deploy wide-reaching upgrades including a modular Network and Server Fabric Platform with extreme throughput, compute, and storage density all while maintaining efficiency.
 The significant investment and upgrade include large scale additions in computational capacity and data storage.
 Bidtellect can now listen to 3.5x the number of queries and process 3x the number of auctions per second, laying the foundation for the current growth trajectory.